Nutrition

 Healthy Lipids

 Unsaturated fats, like those found in avocados, nuts, and olive oil, are important for hormone production, including testosterone, which promotes muscle growth .
-Using cooking sprays & oils helps control fat intake while still getting the benefits of healthy fats.
+Using cooking sprays and oils helps control fat intake while still benefiting from healthy fats.

 What foods should athletes favor?